Privacy statement Prothya Biosolutions Netherlands B.V.edition july 2021

 If you have a question, you can contact us at:

 1006 AD Amsterdam

-If you believe that SPP does not comply with the above rules or does not do so adequately, or if you want to submit a complaint for another reason, please contact us via above PO box or mail.
+If you believe that Prothya does not comply with the above rules or does not do so adequately, or if you want to submit a complaint for another reason, please contact us via above PO box or mail.